It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 This soft lining, which includes the synovial fluid, is called the synovium.
-As the immune system launches its attack, fluid builds up inside the joint, causing stiffness, pain, swelling and inflammation.
+As the immune system launches its attack, fluid builds up inside the joint, causing stiffness, pain, swelling, and inflammation.

 If you are not sure what type of arthritis you have, the best option is to talk to your doctor.
-But you can also do your own research.
+But you can also do your research.

 Diagnosis of osteoarthritis

 Osteoarthritis is often a slow-developing disease that can be difficult to diagnose until it begins to cause painful or debilitating symptoms.
-Early osteoarthritis is often diagnosed after an accident or other incident that causes a fracture that requires an x-ray.
+Early osteoarthritis is usually diagnosed after an accident or other incident that causes a fracture that requires an x-ray.

 Treatment for osteoarthritis

-Frequently, changes in lifestyle, over-the-counter medications and home remedies will be enough to relieve pain, stiffness and swelling.
+Frequently, changes in lifestyle, over-the-counter medications, and home remedies will be enough to relieve pain, stiffness, and swelling.